esopaci/PyQuake3D/README.md

 - `Inputparamter file`: `bp5tparam.dat`

 ## For MPI version, use the following command:
-To run the PyQuake3D MPI script, use the following command:
+To run the PyQuake3D MPI script, use the following command at root directory:
 ```bash
 mpirun -np 10 python -g --inputgeo <input_geometry_file> -p --inputpara <input_parameter_file>
 ```